chfoo/trandom/README.md

 * Don't fallback to using `Math.random` or `Sys.random` for cryptographic purposes
 * If used in a virtual machine with snapshots, the returned values may be the same
 * The quality of randomness is determined by the target or platform
+* Be aware of DLL injection attacks (for hdll and ndll libraries)

+### Alternatives

+* Use a libsodium Haxe binding to [randombytes_random()](https://libsodium.gitbook.io/doc/generating_random_data)
+  * libsodium also includes many other cross-platform methods.
+If you are using trandom for cryptographic purposes, it probably would be easier to use libsodium throughout.
+* On native platforms, you can use [callfunc](https://github.com/chfoo/callfunc) to call libsodium or OS functions directly.

 ## Contributing